Leonard M. Tannenbaum: Career

 In 2023 he founded TCG/Tannenbaum Capital Group out of his family office and in July 2024 took a mortgage REIT, Sunrise Realty Trust public on the Nasdaq trading under the ticker SUNS.
 The company lends capital to qualified commercial real estate borrowers.

 Tannenbaum is a supporter of the Palm Beach Zoo, Jewish Federation of Palm Beach, Wharton University, Yo Soy Ella, PA CASA Court Appointed Special Advocates for Children, Corners Outreach and Chess in the Schools.

 Tannenbaum is also the Chairman of LMT Investments LLC and the President of the Leonard M. Tannenbaum Foundation.

 Personal life

 In 1997, Tannenbaum married Elizabeth Toll, daughter of housing developer Bruce E. Toll, in a Jewish ceremony at the Ritz Carlton in Philadelphia.
-They had three children Stephen, Max and Adam and divorced in October 2010.
+They had three children and divorced in October 2010.